Attacking 2FA in Modern Web Applications

 Weak Recovery Methods

-Security questions like “What’s your favorite color?” are not 2FA.
+Security questions like “What’s your favorite color?” are not 2FA, or even worse when they are used for recovering lost 2FA device.
 If the fallback method is trivial or publicly guessable, it nullifies the entire second factor.